magica11y/magica11y/README.md

 # ✨ Introduction

-**Magica11y** provides a suite of utility functions to detect accessibility features desired by the user and environment conditions of the device.
+**Magica11y** provides a suite of utility functions to detect "user-preference" and "environment" media features.

 **Magica11y** is awesome because…
   * It has zero dependencies.